 Laboratory testing includes both phenotypic and genotypic assessment of both heritable and acquired disorders of coagulation.
 There is a wide repertoire of tests available for the diagnosis and monitoring of patients with bleeding and thrombotic disorders.
 Laboratory testing for patients on anticoagulant therapy is performed in the Coagulation Laboratory.

+Thrombophilia testing can only be performed in cases that meet the laboratory guidelines for thrombophilia testing.
 There are laboratory testing guidelines and specific request forms for thrombophilia (including Lupus Anticoagulant) testing.
 Please see the Thrombophilia Testing Guidelines for more information.

 Evidence of informed patient consent is required for prothrombotic molecular testing (Factor V Leiden / Prothrombin gene mutation / APCR testing) this can be done via the Thrombophilia mutation analysis consent form.